SonamTenzin1/SonamTenzin1.github.io/_posts/2024-05-20-DBS101_FlippedClass10.md

 ![transaction3](<../assets/dbs_fc_10/Screenshot-(303).png>)

 ![transaction4](../assets/dbs_fc_10/Screenshot-(262).png)
-Here, the transaction is not successful and the balance of A and B is not updated.
+Here, the transaction is successful and the balance of A and B is updated.

 **Transaction Errors**
 ![errortransaction1](../assets/dbs_fc_10/Screenshot-(263).png)